eamontoyaa/eamontoyaa.github.io/README.md

 ## These are some nerdy and fun facts about me

-- 🛫 I come from Colombia 🇨🇴, but I'm currently living in France 🇫🇷.
+- 🌎 I am from Colombia 🇨🇴.
 - 😼 I have 4 cats 🐈‍⬛🐈‍⬛🐈‍⬛🐈‍⬛, and love drinking coffee ☕.
 - I practice beach volleyball 🏐 and table tennis 🏓.
 I also enjoy watching football ⚽.
 - 🤓 I'm a geological engineer and an amateur Python 🐍 developer.
 I hold a master's degree in Geotechnical Engineering, and I'm currently doing a PhD in Engineering.